Happyves/LeanGrow/LG.md

 LG:
 - Do *not* attempty concurrency
+- Keep TR versions from Beta, but use rec versions from Alpha, since they should be faster ??
 - Settries:
   - Biggest rewrite of the 3 Datas, start with it
   - Use one PaIn for siblings, real settrie with lists of Nats, so that we only query one settrie per generation